 Elisabeth Baumer, Barockoboe und Blockflöte

-Elisabeth Baumer was born in Klagenfurt.
-She studied baroque oboe with Paolo Grazzi at the Civica Scuola di Milano and at the Conservatorio F. E. dall’Abaco in Verona; with Andrea Mion at the Istituto Briccialdi in Terni; and, with Marie Wolf at the Konservatorium der Stadt Wien.
-Elisabeth also studied recorder, with a further specialization in music theory, with Rahel Stoellger at the Universität für Musik und Darstellende Kunst Wien.
+Born in Klagenfurt, Elisabeth Baumer studied baroque oboe with Paolo Grazzi at the Civica Scuola di Milano and at the Conservatorio F. E. dall’Abaco in Verona, as well as with Andrea Mion at the Istituto Briccialdi in Terni and Marie Wolf at the Konservatorium der Stadt Wien.
+Elisabeth also studied the recorder, with a further specialization in music theory, with Rahel Stoellger at the Universität für Musik und Darstellende Kunst Wien.
 She received a distinction for all her degrees and concert examinations.

 Elisabeth’s intensive artistic activity is evidenced in her long-standing cooperation with numerous orchestras and ensembles of the international early music scene.

+In 2004, Ulrik Mortensen selected her as an oboist for the European Union Baroque Orchestra.
 Since 2004, she has been a solo oboist with the Ravenna-based Accademia Bizantina, one of the leading baroque orchestras worldwide.
-The exceptionally deep and analytical understanding of music of Ottavio Dantone, the leader of the orchestra, has strongly influenced Elisabeth.
+The exceptionally deep and analytical understanding of music of Ottavio Dantone, the orchestra’s director, has strongly influenced Elisabeth.

 She is also a member of Concerto Stella Matutina, Bach Consort Wien, Capella Leopoldina, Barucco and of the cycle of Bach Cantatas at the Wiener Konzerthaus, under Luca Pianca.

 Elisabeth regularly plays with the Barokkanerne Oslo, the Concentus Musicus Wien (Nikolaus Harnoncourt/Stefan Gottfried) and with L’Orfeo baroque orchestra and wind ensemble (Michi Gaigg and Carin van Heerden).
-She has also worked with Les Musiciens du Louvre (Marc Minkowski), Divino Sospiro in Lisbon, La Risonanza (Fabio Bonizzoni), Academia Montis Regalis and Il Pomo d’Oro.
+Other noted collaborations include those with Les Musiciens du Louvre (Marc Minkowski), Divino Sospiro in Lisbon, La Risonanza (Fabio Bonizzoni), Academia Montis Regalis and Il Pomo d’Oro.

-Her artistic accomplishment is complemented by her having performed in the most important concert halls across Europe, South America and Asia, as well as by having appeared on a number of CD productions, for example with Nikolaus Harnoncourt and Claudio Abbado.
+Elisabeth’s artistic accomplishment is complemented by performances in the most important concert halls across Europe, South America and Asia, as well as appearances on a number of CD productions, for example with Nikolaus Harnoncourt and Claudio Abbado.

-Elisabeth has experience in teaching at university (Universität für Musik und Darstellende Kunst Graz, Kärntner Landeskonservatorium) and in giving master classes (Austria Barock Akademie).
+Elisabeth has ample experience in teaching at university level (Universität für Musik und Darstellende Kunst Graz, Kärntner Landeskonservatorium) and in giving master classes (Austria Barock Akademie).